nikolashn/basque/MANUAL.md

 Comparison operators are non-associative: instead they work by chaining, like in mathematical notation.
 This means that `a <= b < c` is equivalent to `(a <= b) && (b < c)` (including short-circuiting), and not `(a <= b) < c` or `a <= (b < c)`.
 Comparison operators result in type `bool`.

 All assignment operators are right-associative.
 The left-hand side of an assignment must be an L-value (an identifier or any expression that results in an identifier).
 So `a = 1`, `(msg) = "hi"` and `x = y = z` are valid, but `a + 1 = 1`, `"hi" = msg` and `(x = y) = z` are invalid.

 ### Statements
-Statements are combinations of expressions that together form a program.
+Statements are combinations of expressions that can be sequentially laid out to form a program.
 In this section, square brackets signify optionality, parentheses signify grouping, braces signify that a string can be repeated from 0 to infinite times, a bar signifies alternation, and words in angle brackets represent a group or class of expressions or tokens.

 #### Write statements
 Syntax: `write <expression>;`